algolia/instantsearch/docgen/src/getting-started.md

 The values displayed are computed by Algolia from the results.

-In this part, we’ve seen the following:
+In this part, we’ve seen that:

-  * there are components for all types of refinements
+  * there are components for different types of filters
-  * the RefinementList works with facets
+  * the refinementList works with facets
   * facets are computed from the results